 To protect your equipment remember to use a good quality lock and do not leave your bike for more than a few hours in an unknown location.

-Translation agencies (
+Translation agencies (PL

 Numerous translation agencies offer interpreting and translation from and into many languages.
 You may also need a sworn (certified)